-The kitchen has long been considered the heart of the house.
-Yet, for many of us, the home’s true epicentre is its open-plan living and dining space – the always in-use and ever on-show domain where we relax, recharge and entertain family and friends.
+The kitchen area has long been considered the heart of the house.
+Yet for many of us, a home’s true epicentre is its living spaces.

-First things first.
-Whatever the size or shape of a free-flowing living and dining room, it’s imperative to arrange the key furniture pieces to create purposeful and clearly delineated zones.
+Whatever the size or shape of an open floor place, it’s imperative to arrange certain furniture pieces to create purposeful and delineated zones.

-Picchio Interiors principal designer Anna Wood advises taking into consideration the circulation route to the kitchen when mapping the layout.
+Picchio Interiors principal designer Anna Wood advises considering the route to the kitchen when planning layout.

 “The living and dining areas are next-door neighbours, but of course have very different functions,” says Wood.
 “A rug anchoring the living zone or perhaps a feature pendant light over the dining table are good ways to define the two areas as separate zones.”

-Nonetheless, it’s important that the living and dining zones “speak” to each other through a harmonious – think cohesive rather than matching – material and colour palette.
+Nonetheless, the living and dining zones should “speak” to each other through a harmonious – think cohesive rather than matching – material and colour palette.

 “A floor lamp can be another lovely piece in the living room to dial up or dial down the lighting, and therefore the ambience of the room,” Wood says.